asadsalman/docker-tutorial/README.md

 Among other reasons using Docker is a good idea in general, some reasons for using it for projects in CS 7610 are:

 1. Project submissions become highly reproducible, thus less likely to be graded incorrectly
-2. It will become much easier to write and test out distributed applications for the course, which will likely run on multiple instances running, once you get past the initial learning curve of Docker
+2. It will become much easier to write and test out distributed applications for the course, which will likely have multiple instances running, once you get past the initial learning curve of Docker

 ## Simple application